PioneerAPCS18-19/Project0/README.md

 ## Submission

 Please have Mr. King run your code before turning it in.
-Make sure you have tested it thoroughly because he will find a way to break it, if possible!
+Make sure you have tested it thoroughly (no dimensions or weight should be 0).

 At the top of your Runner class file put the team members' first and last names and give a brief explanation of what they did to contribute to the project and code.